Chapel (UMHB 1002)

 The general education core at UMHB is designed to help students develop to their full potential as educated persons.
 UMHB strives to offer its students a setting in which they can mature culturally, as well as intellectually.
 In an effort to provide a well-rounded education, the University requires a Fine Arts Experience (FAE) in addition to three hours of fine arts course credit required in the core curriculum.
 The purpose of this Fine Arts Experience requirement is to establish and foster a life-long pattern of fine arts involvement.

-All full-time undergraduate, degree-seeking students must attend no more than eight (see requirements listed below) FAE events, one each semester they are enrolled.
+All full-time undergraduate, degree-seeking students must attend no less than eight (see requirements listed below) FAE events, one each semester they are enrolled.
 Students are advised to enroll for UMHB 1005: Fine Arts Experience the beginning of their first semester as a full-time student.
 By doing this requirement conflicts will be avoided.

 What is a Fine Arts Experience Event?